The-Life/AdViewSDK_Android-3.4.1/README.md

 #Dev Guide Book @Adview

+##** About AdViewSDK_Android-3.4.1
+#Jeevan can change .
+1. Clone or download AdViewSDK_Android-3.4.1 package .In the AdViewSDK_Android-3.4.1 contanis some important files as AdViewDemo,libs,umeng_res and wiyun_res.
+**AdViewDemo**
+AdViewDemo folder for Android Demo Project.It has all types of advertisement sample code with explanation.
+**libs**
+libs folder ,it contains the SDK for all ad platforms.
+(README.pdf has the ad platform instructions corresponding to each jar.)
+**umeng_res**
+To integrate Umeng SDK, you need to put the files of umeng_res given in the demo to application res , and add corresponding permissions .
+**wiyun_res**
+To integrate Wiyun SDK, you need to put the files of wiyun_res given in the demo to application res , and add corresponding permissions .

+#Jeevan write explanation here

 ##**I. Register and configure SDK-KEY**
 1. Visit AdView website http://www.adview.com and register Adview Account.
 2. Login "My Products" page, select "Publish App”